FHIR/sushi/README.md

 See the [SUSHI documentation](https://fshschool.org/docs/sushi/) for detailed information on using SUSHI.

-# IG Generation
+## IG Generation

 SUSHI supports publishing implementation guides via the new template-based IG Publisher.
 The template-based publisher is still being developed by the FHIR community.
 See the [Guidance for HL7 IG Creation](https://build.fhir.org/ig/FHIR/ig-guidance/) for more details.

 Based on the inputs in FSH files, **sushi-config.yaml**, and the IG project directory, SUSHI populates the output directory.
 See the [documentation on IG Project with SUSHI](https://fshschool.org/docs/sushi/project/#ig-projects) for more information on using SUSHI to generate IGs.

+# SUSHI Developer Instructions

+## Intro to SUSHI Development

+To learn more about SUSHI, watch the Knowledge Sharing Sessions for [Developing FSH Tools](https://vimeo.com/990594107/c35c3f5e43) (view the slides [here](https://confluence.hl7.org/display/FHIR/FSH+Knowledge+Sharing+Sessions?preview=/256509612/256514908/KSS%203%20-%20Developing%20FSH%20Tools.pdf)) and [Developing SUSHI](https://vimeo.com/1001309394/2d69558341) (view the slides [here](https://confluence.hl7.org/display/FHIR/FSH+Knowledge+Sharing+Sessions?preview=/256509612/256517402/KSS%204%20-%20Developing%20SUSHI.pdf)).
+These sessions provide a technical overview of the codebase and summarize key concepts for developers.

-# Installation for Developers
+## Installation for Developers

 SUSHI is a [TypeScript](https://www.typescriptlang.org/) project.
 At a minimum, SUSHI requires [Node.js](https://nodejs.org/) to build, test, and run the CLI.
 Developers should install Node.js 18.